GLOBAL MARKETS-Shares ease as Ukraine fighting rages on, oil climbs

 "The coming days will be a litmus test on whether last week's risk-on rally was overdone.
 Hopes related to a peaceful resolution in Ukraine have relied on headlines more than evidence," said ING's Francesco Pesole and Chris Turner.

-"Should a ceasefire not be agreed in the coming days, markets may struggle to hold on to their sanguine approach to the conflict," they added.
+"Should a ceasefire not be agreed in the coming days, markets may struggle to hold on to their sanguine approach to the conflict," they added in a note.

 BofA's global fund manager survey last week had a bearish bias with cash levels the highest since April 2020 and global growth expectations the lowest since the financial crisis of 2008.
 Long oil and commodities were the most crowded trade, and vulnerable to a pullback.